scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 10
 - **Duration:** concentration, 10 minutes

 Attempt to stabilize an area against magic, creating a 5x5 anti-magic field centered on a point in range you can see.
 Make a spellcasting roll against 2 Terrible die, on success the field is created.
-For the duration, any spell or magical effect passing through or targeted inside the field must have more successes than your spellcasting roll or else the spell has no effect.

-If a spell entering the field does not require a roll it must make one following the rules above.
+For the duration, any time a spell or magical effect passes through or targets inside the area make a spellcasting roll.
+If the spell has less successes than your spellcasting roll the spell fails and has no effect.
+If a spell entering the field does not require a roll it must make one, either determined by the GM or by rolling 1 enhanced die for every spell level of the effect.

 The area increases by 2 and you add a superior die to your spellcasting rolls for each level above 6th.